bluesentry/bucket-antivirus-function/README.md

 Create an s3 bucket to store current antivirus definitions.
 This provides the fastest download speeds for the scanner.
 This bucket can be kept as private.

+In this bucket, create a directory named clamav_defs (this is the default name of the directory, can be changed at the environment variables) copy main.cvd | daily.cvd | bytecode.cvd from [https://www.clamav.net/downloads](https://www.clamav.net/downloads) this is needed for the first run of the script.
 To allow public access, useful for other accounts, add the following policy to the bucket.

 ```json